 Editorial Disclosure

 Peak Gear Guide is reader-supported.
 When you purchase through links on our site, we may earn an affiliate commission at no additional cost to you.
-Our editorial team tests every product independently and recommendations are never influenced by affiliate partnerships.
-We only recommend gear we would use ourselves.
+Our editorial team researches every product independently and recommendations are never influenced by affiliate partnerships.
+We only recommend gear we would confidently use ourselves.
 Product prices and availability are accurate as of the publication date and are subject to change.
 Last updated April 4, 2026.